maxwellsor169/Hang-man-game/README.md

 - Get the chance to play again after a win or loss.

 #### Visual Design
-- Green colour for the welcome message
+- Green color for the welcome message
-- Red colour for blank input
+- Red color for blank input

 ## GAME FEATURES